-5. Izakaya Den
+10. Izakaya Den

-Address: 114 Russell St, Melbourne VIC 3000
+Address: Basement/118 Russell St, Melbourne VIC 3000

 This up-market Japanese restaurant in Melbourne is Haute cuisine at its finest.
 The restaurant has just 16 seats, all situated around a central counter.
 Ishizuka is a fine purveyor of Kaiseki, which is a time-honoured culinary tradition, similar to a Japanese degustation menu.
 The process is seasonal, so the nightly set menu will change regularly.
 They also offer drink pairings curated by sommelier David Lawler, so you’re always in for a treat when paying a visit here.

-Address: Basement B01 139 Bourke Street, Melbourne VIC 3000
+Address: basement level b01/139 Bourke St, Melbourne VIC 3000

 Phone: (03) 8594 0895

 Decades before the sushi epidemic took the world by storm, Kenzan was serving up mouthwatering slices of fatty bluefin tuna belly and sweet, tenderly grilled eel.
 To call this place an institution would be an understatement.
 To call it one of the best Japanese restaurants in Melbourne is more or less obligatory.
-Put simply, Kenzan is old school sushi done right.
+Put simply, Kenzan is old-school sushi done right.

-Address: Collins Place, 45 Collins St, Melbourne VIC 3000
+Address: Collins Place Lower ground floor, 45 Collins St, Melbourne VIC 3000

-Phone: 03 9654 8933
+Phone: (03) 9654 8933

-11. Tokyo Tina
+15. Tokyo Tina

 In the hyper-serious world of food culture, it’s always refreshing to encounter a restaurant that kicks back and has a little fun while nevertheless serving killer eats.
 In that regard, Tokyo Tina duly abides.
 Inspired by the street food and visuals of Japan, this wildly popular destination keeps the atmosphere festive and the bites tasty, saving any overwrought intensity for the kitchen.
 Try the DIY pork belly bao with pickled daikon, teriyaki, and kewpie.

 Address: 66A Chapel St, Windsor VIC 3181

-Phone: 03 9525 2774
+Phone: (03) 9525 2774